Hot Take: Your Cookware Might Be Gross… Here’s What I Use Instead

 Cast Iron: The Problematic Fave

-Regular cast iron is amazing for most people.
-It’s one of the most-loved, affordable, and long-lasting cookware options out there.
+If you’re nickel-sensitive, skip regular cast iron, it’s not worth the gamble.
 For folks without sensitivities, it’s actually considered a bonus that it adds extra iron into food (especially for iron-deficient women, which is super common).
-It's practically a health supplement in skillet form.

-BUT, for nickel-sensitive people like us, or anyone dealing with heavy metal overload, chronic inflammation, or mystery fatigue, that little bit of trace nickel (plus too much iron) can push our bodies into flare-up mode.
+For nickel-sensitive people like us, or anyone dealing with heavy metal overload, chronic inflammation, or mystery fatigue, that little bit of trace nickel (plus too much iron) can push our bodies into flare-up mode.
 Not everyone will react to it, but some of us will, and it's sneaky.
 Especially if you're using it with tomato sauces, wine reductions, or lemon juice.
 That’s when the metal leaching gets spicy in a bad way.
-It’s a classic, but for those of us with nickel sensitivity, it’s kinda toxic, literally.
+If you’re nickel-sensitive, skip regular cast iron for acidic cooking.
+Use it for high-heat searing only, or just stick to enameled and move on.

 Pros: